jerolimov/talks/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>

-**Linked content (simular content on other websites, other repositories, ...) is not affected by this licence.
+**Linked content (similar content on other websites, other repositories, ...) is not affected by this licence.
 Even if this content is derived from the same author.**

 <br/><br/>